 A larceny conviction can have a serious negative impact on your life and the lives of your loved ones.
 Not only can the hefty fines create financial strain for you, but spending time in jail can impact your relationships with friends and family members, or even potentially result in job loss, thus adding to the financial burdens you already face.
 Further, having a criminal record can make you ineligible for certain types of employment or prevent you from pursuing educational opportunities.

 For individuals with government jobs, a criminal record can serve as a roadblock to obtaining or maintaining security clearances.
-A felony conviction could even strip you of certain constitutional rights, such as the right to bear arms and the right to vote.
+A felony conviction in NoVA could even strip you of certain constitutional rights, such as the right to bear arms and the right to vote.

 When it comes to white collar crime such as fraud or embezzlement, often the individuals charged were being investigated for such activity long before they were ever arrested.
 If you suspect you may be involved in illegal white collar activity, it would be wise to contact a white collar criminal defense lawyer who can help protect your rights and start building a solid defense against the charges.